Travel to Malta in November

 Birgu

-From the Upper Barrakka Garden, you can take an elevator down to the harbor front level and from there the ferry to Birgu is €2.80 for a return ticket.
+From the Upper Barrakka Garden, you can take an elevator down to the harbor front level.
+From there, the ferry to Birgu is €2.80 for a return ticket.
 The ferry departs every half hour.

-Birgu features the impressive Camper and Nicholson Grand Harbour Marina with yachts you only dream of or see in Bond movies.
+Birgu features the impressive Camper and Nicholson Grand Harbour Marina, which features yachts you only dream of or see in Bond movies.

-You can also pay a visit to Fort St. Angelo, The Malta Maritime Museum, the Inquisitor’s Palace, or St. Lawrence Church or merely walk the narrow streets and grab a coffee or lunch along the harbor front.
+You can also visit Fort St. Angelo, the Malta Maritime Museum, the Inquisitor’s Palace, or St. Lawrence Church or walk the narrow streets and grab a coffee or lunch along the harbor front.

 We did more of the latter, enjoying the sunshine, and took in the view of Valletta from the point at Fort St. Angelo.